-Our HorseFlyTM Delivery Drone is a custom-designed, purpose-built drone that is fully integrated with our electric trucks.
-We have a patent pending on this architecture and we believe we are the only company in the world with a working drone/truck system.
+Our HorseFly delivery drone is a custom-designed, purpose-built drone that is fully integrated with our electric trucks.
+Workhorse was granted a patent on this architecture with the description "Package Delivery By Means Of An Automated Multi-Copter UAS/UAV Dispatched From A Conventional Delivery Vehicle."
+We believe we are the only company in the world with a working drone/truck system.
 The HorseFly delivery drone and truck system is designed to work within the FAA Rule 107 that permits the use of commercial drones in U.S. airspace under certain conditions.